Preventing Obesity in Children, Teens, and Adults

 Healthcare providers are seeing more of these obesity-related problems in children

 Type 2 diabetes starting at a younger age

 Obesity-related depression and social isolation

-The longer a person is obese, the more he or she is at risk for problems.
+The longer a person is obese, the more they are at risk for problems.
 Many chronic

 Preventing obesity in children is vital.
 This is because childhood obesity is more